-The master of science degree in media arts and technology is a one-year applied science and technology program concluding with a capstone project.
+The MS degree in media arts and technology is a one-year applied science and technology program concluding with a capstone project.
 Students develop relevant knowledge and skills with a technical emphasis and business-oriented approach.
 Students will recognize new ways for operating and identifying emerging technologies to meet and exceed evolving market demands, and for becoming leaders in the improvements of cross-media products and processes.
 The program provides students with the ability to create meaningful and measurable changes in graphic communications through applied cross-media initiatives.
 The required capstone project allows students to develop and demonstrate in-depth knowledge in a specific topic area.
 Led by senior faculty, the capstone project is designed to prepare students to be innovators in the rapidly evolving media landscape.

 The curriculum concentrates on the latest technologies, which allow students to employ knowledge of print, web, mobile, and social media workflows to solve communication problems.
 The course work investigates strategies, processes, and technologies relating to publishing, graphic communications, print, and media.
 The diverse expertise of the faculty ensure a breadth of relevant experience while educating students on issues and trends across the graphic communications field.
 The School of Media Sciences strives to be on the leading edge of graphic communications and give students the opportunity to address real world problems within the industry.
 This program aims to create a collaborative environment where students combine course work with access to faculty expertise, staff support, and extensive facilities to extend their current knowledge base.

 Plan of study

 The program is two semesters, 30 credit hours of study, and culminates in a capstone project.

 The capstone project requires students to develop and demonstrate extensive knowledge on a specific topic related to graphic communications.
 Students complete original work in the form of a number of methodologies, including experiments, comprehensive case studies, surveys, focus groups, and research analysis.
 Outcomes from this experience include innovation of a process, recognizing unmet customer needs, solving cross-media issues, and/or identifying resources required for business transformation or business solutions.

 Media arts and technology, MS degree, typical course sequence